Bluerock Residential Growth REIT Announces Third Quarter 2018 Results

 About Bluerock Residential Growth REIT, Inc.

-Bluerock Residential Growth REIT, Inc. (NYSE MKT: BRG) is a real estate investment trust that focuses on acquiring a diversified portfolio of Class A institutional-quality apartment properties in demographically attractive growth markets to appeal to the renter by choice.
-The Company’s objective is to generate value through off-market/relationship-based transactions and, at the asset level, through improvements to operations and properties.
-BRG generally invests with strategic regional partners, including some of the best-regarded private owner-operators in the United States, making it possible to operate as a local sharpshooter in each of its markets while enhancing off-market sourcing capabilities.
+Bluerock Residential Growth REIT, Inc. (NYSE American: BRG) is a real estate investment trust that focuses on developing and acquiring a diversified portfolio of institutional-quality highly amenitized live/work/play apartment communities in demographically attractive knowledge economy growth markets to appeal to the renter by choice.
+The Company’s objective is to generate value through off-market/relationship-based transactions and, at the asset level, through value add improvements to properties and operations.
 The Company is included in the Russell 2000 and Russell 3000 Indexes.
 BRG has elected to be taxed as a real estate investment trust (REIT) for U.S. federal income tax purposes.

 For more information, please visit the Company’s website at www.bluerockresidential.com.